yyc15/CMPT733_final_project/README.md

 ### 4. How to run the Data Product
-Go to our [web page](https://trending-video-analysis.herokuapp.com/) for a tour of your category of interest.
+Go to our [web page](https://yt-trending-video-analysis.herokuapp.com/) for a tour of your category of interest.
 There are also hot videos to view for insparition.

+In order to run the web application on the local computers:
+ * (asterisk)Go to ‘Web’ folder.
+ * (asterisk)Double Click on the index.html.

 ### Credits: